exoplatform/exo-documentation/docs/UsingPerkStore.rst

 |image9|

-By clicking on it, the creation form is displayed.
+By clicking on it, the Product creation form is displayed.

 |image10|